ZviRosenfeld/IEnumerableCorrelater/README.md

 # IEnumerableCorrelater

 EnumerableCorrelater knows to compare two IEnumerables or strings.
 It returns the distance between them, and returns two arrays which represent their "best match".
-The following 2 exsamples should deminstrate what I mean by "best match":
+The following 2 examples should demonstrate what I mean by "best match":

 ```
 Collection1 = { "A", "B", "C", "D"}